Sara F. Jacoby, MPH, MSN, PhD

 Dr. Jacoby currently teaches Sociocultural Influences on Health and Nursing Inquiry.
 She lectures across the curriculum on injury science, the structural determinants of injury and violence, and the application of mixed methods, critical theory, and social epidemiology in nursing research and practice.

-Dr. Jacoby is a board-certified Acute Care Nurse Practitioner with a background in trauma and surgical intensive care nursing.
+Dr. Jacoby is a Registered Nurse and completed an MSN as an Acute Care Nurse Practitioner with a background in trauma and surgical intensive care nursing.

 Selected Career Highlights

-- 2019, Rising Star Research Award, Eastern Nursing Reseach Society
+- 2019, Rising Star Research Award, Eastern Nursing Research Society

 - 2017, Senior Fellow, Leonard David Institute for Health Economics